signalscorps/file2stix/docs/conversions.md

 ## TLP (`marking-definition`)

-The TLP defined plays two important roles in Stixify.
+The TLP defined plays two important roles in file2stix.

 1. It adds a `marking-definition--` to all Objects
 2. Determines how creation of Object should work

-Stixify allows for `TLP:AMBER` and `TLP:WHITE` definitions to be used when adding Reports.
+file2stix allows for `TLP:AMBER` and `TLP:WHITE` definitions to be used when adding Reports.

 This determines the [STIX marking-definition](https://docs.oasis-open.org/cti/stix/v2.1/os/stix-v2.1-os.html#_yd3ar14ekwrs), either;